jaysonharper/carson-baker-website/README.md

 **Features:**

-- Smooth scroll to top functionality
-- Appears when hero section scrolls out of view
 - Smart positioning above footer when footer is visible

 #### Responsive Footer

-The footer component provides a professional, mobile-responsive footer:

 **Desktop/Tablet Features:**

 - Business name and tagline